Request a free 15 minute consultation

 What he meant was that NASA engineers had broken down the moon mission into small sequential steps and and then simulated each one with the astronauts here on earth many times before they set foot on the spacecraft that would take them to the Moon and back.
 Consequently, there were no surprises.
 Every possible event was simulated and practiced in advance.

-This is our approach for preparation for the Math SAT/ACT exams.
+This is our approach for preparation for the Math SAT/ACT and ACT Science exams.
 These exams have been analyzed in depth, resulting in a systematic and comprehensive tutoring program that prepares the student both academic and mentally.

 In addition, the colleges the student will apply to provide a target SAT/ACT score the student will need on exam day.
 The program is designed to aid the student in achieving that goal.